 Traveling from Canada, autumn was delightful in Lisbon.
 We could climb/walk the hilly spots from Alfama to Graca neighborhoods, soaking in those pretty views in Lisbon.

-We highly recommend embarking on a History tour of Lisbon, and wandering with a local guide and understanding the resilient past of the city – from the 1775 earthquake, the new Pombal architecture, and the lanes of Chiado and Baixa neighborhoods.
+We highly recommend embarking on a History tour of Lisbon, wandering with a local guide, and understanding the resilient past of the city – from the 1775 earthquake to the new Pombal architecture, and the lanes of Chiado and Baixa neighborhoods.

 Don’t forget to include a night of Fado in Chiado, and stop by the TimeOut Market.
 Lisbon is also a great base to embark on day trips to Sintra and Cascais.

 Another popular fall destination in Portugal is Douro Valley.

 September: 32 C/ 18 C or 89.6 F/ 64.6 F

 October: 26 C/14 C or 78.8 F / 57.2 F

 November: 20 C /10 C or 68 F/50 F

 September to November: Festival de las Naciones (International fest)

 October: Noche en Blanco (top Europe autumn destinations)